raksul/go-clickup/README.md

 - Create space, folder, list, task and more.
 - Get Space, folder, list, task and more.

-This package is not Clickup API complete (yet).
+This package cover almost ClickUp API.
+For APIs that are not supported, see [Progress](README.md#progress).

 ## API doc
 https://clickup.com/api